Off-label Drug Use: Is It Safe?

 Often long before this happens however, doctors begin to use some medications for other purposes that seem logical, often based on analogies to similar drugs.
 For example, if one antidepressant is approved as a treatment for obsessive compulsive disorder , doctors may try other antidepressants for the same purposes, even if they have not been approved for that use.
 This type of informal use may eventually lead to formal research.

 Off-label use of drugs is usually done when the accepted drug is not effective and nothing else is available.
-This is also true for using different dosing and duration of use.
+This is also true for treating different types of patients or using different dosing and duration of use.

 For example, in pediatrics the most common reason for off-label use occurs when an effective drug approved for children does not exist and the patient needs treatment.
 A lot of pediatric drugs were initially used in this way.
 You also have to bear in mind that most of the time, as noted in the example above, the other drug is tried only after and nothing else is available.